ash-project/ash/documentation/topics/development/upgrading-to-3.0.md

 > ### Embedded resources too! {: .WARNING}
 >
 > The above includes embedded resources as well!
 Don't forget to make sure that all fields on your embedded resources are also marked as `public?: true` (if applicable).
-The goal here is to have a clear visual indicator of what in your application can be shown publically.
+The goal here is to have a clear visual indicator of what in your application can be shown publicly.

 ---